 IDCP Phase II / 325 MAin Street

-Boston Properties has proposed a shift of approximately 250,000 square feet of commercial building area from the previously approved 250 Binney Street Project to 325 Main Street.
-325 Main Street currently houses the MIT Coop and office space, and abuts the Kendall Roof Garden, Kendall Plaza and the Kendall Red Line T-Station.
-See Boston Property's Phase II IDCP Amendment Proposal.
-Should the amendement be approved, 325 Main Street will likely be demolished and completely reconstructed.
+The approved amendment shifts of approximately 256,000 square feet of commercial building area from the previously approved 250 Binney Street project to 325 Main Street to create a new building totaling about 387,000 square feet of commercial space.
+325 Main Street currently houses the MIT Coop on the ground floor and office space above, and abuts the Kendall Roof Garden, Kendall Plaza and the Kendall Red Line T-Station.
+The existing 325 Main Street will be demolished and completely reconstructed starting in 2019.

 As part of the Phase II Amendment Proposal, the South Residential Building previously approved in the IDCP will not change.
 The residential building will still be built on the South side of the existing Blue Garage and will provide approximately 350 new market rate and affordable housing units.